zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service.md

    * Use safe deployment practices

-   * Distributes the extension to all data centers in various geographical locations
+   * Distribute the extension to all data centers in various geographical locations

    * CDN configured